 Not all degree programs require you to complete a minor.
-Some not only require a minor, they also dictate which minor you will do.
+However, some not only require a minor, but they also dictate which minor you must do.
 Typically, the majors that require more hours either have the minor embedded within the major or do not require a minor at all.
-Your minor can be an important part of your program and help groom you for specific job fields.
+Your minor can be an important part of your program and help prepare you for specific job fields.
 Consider your minor as an opportunity to develop knowledge and skills that are not a part of your major.